 Visual Effects are very imaginative & beautifully immersive like a cross between Inception & Harry Potter.
 I’ll give the effects team a bunch of Bonus Points for making the effects as real as possible.

 Storyline wasn’t forgettable & as a viewer I had an awesome trippy ride.

 A green stone plays a pivotal role and it is connected to a Gauntlet if you’re familiar with The Infinity Gauntlet from the comics, you probably know why.

-Oscar winning composer Michael Giacchino (Pixar’s Up, Star Trek) orchestrated the music for the film.
+Oscar winning composer Michael Giacchino (Pixar’s Up, The Incredibles, Star Trek) orchestrated the music for the film.